“Talent is the multiplier. The more energy and attention you invest in it, the greater the yield.” — Marcus Buckingham.

 Senior professionals and managers want to believe that brand and salary are the magnets that pull people to their organizations.
 However, there’s one critical element that many overlook – and that’s the work culture.

 Work culture plays a significant role in attracting and retaining people to a company; it’s the impalpable environment that makes some organizations great to work with, and others, toxic.

-As a manager, you have the power to decide what the culture of your organization is going to be.
-Is it going to be high-performance, with motivated and energized employees or low-performance, with dull and unfulfilled employees?
+As a manager, you have the power to decide what your organization’s culture is going to be.
+Is it going to be high-performance, motivated and energized, or low-performing, with dull and unfulfilled employees?